PeronStevens/Dictionary-db/README.md

 Dictionary powered by MySQL / PHP / AJAX

 - unzip files in webroot
-- Upload SQL files to Database
+- upload SQL files to Database
-- set username and password in action.php
+- set database username and password in action.php